Test elements in equal characteristic semianalytic algebras: Introduction

 Test ideals were first introduced by Mel Hochster and Craig Huneke in their celebrated paper on tight closure \cite{Hochster1990a}.
 Since their invention, they have found application far beyond their original scope, including Frobenius splittings \cite{Mehta1985,Ramanan1985} and singularity theory \cite{Hochster1994,Hochster1989}.
 For a good survey on this, we refer to \cite{Schwede2012}.
 There are various generalizations of test ideals, e.g., to pairs in positive characteristic \cite{Hara2002,Hara2004} and to pairs in mixed characteristic \cite{Ma2018,Schwede2018}.
 Test ideals are also closely related to multiplier ideals in equal characteristic 0 \cite{Smith2000,Hara2001}.

 A key property of test ideals is that they multiply the tight closure of any ideal back into that ideal.
 The theory has been generalized to arbitrary closure operations in any characteristic \cite{Epstein2019,Perez2019}.
 There are a great many closure operations \cite{Heitmann2001} and the theory of test ideals of these closure operations remains to be further explored.
 We aim to contribute to the theory of test ideals for tight closures defined in equal characteristic 0 for (semi-/affine-) analytic algebras \cite{Huneke1999}.
 In the definition below, the terminology in the first and the third parts (analytic and semianalytic) is taken from \cite[Chapter 13]{Kunz1986}. \begin{defn} Let $R$ be a $K$-algebra where $K$ is a field.
-Let $P=K\ps{\seq{x}{n}}$ be some power series algebra over $K$. \begin{enumerate} \item $R$ is called an \emph{analytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is finite over $P$. \item $R$ is called an \emph{affine-analytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is of finite type over $P$. \item $R$ is called a \emph{semianalytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is essentially of finite type over $P$. \end{enumerate} \end{defn}
+In what follows, a \emph{power series algebra} over $K$ refers to a ring of the form $K\ps{\seq{x}{n}}$ for some integer $n\geqslant 0$. \begin{enumerate} \item $R$ is called an \emph{analytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is finite over $P$. \item $R$ is called an \emph{affine-analytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is of finite type over $P$. \item $R$ is called a \emph{semianalytic $K$-algebra}, if there is a power series algebra $P$ such that $R$ is essentially of finite type over $P$. \end{enumerate} \end{defn}

 We will use the following definition for test ideals in this paper. \begin{defn}\cite[Definition 3.1]{Perez2019} Let $R$ be a ring and $\cl$ be a closure operation on $R$-modules.
 The big test ideal of $R$ associated to $\cl$ is defined as